-The first parameter of these procedures is either a vector of the elements used to initialize the stream or a list of port settings.
-If it is not specified, the parameter of the open-vector, open-input-vector, and open-output-vector procedures defaults to an empty list of port settings.
+The vector-or-settings parameter of these procedures is either a vector of the elements used to initialize the stream or a list of port settings.
+If it is not specified, the parameter of the open-vector, open-input-vector, open-output-vector, withoutput-to-vector, and call-with-output-vector procedures defaults to an empty list of port settings.
 Here are the settings allowed in addition to the generic settings of object-ports: